sublimelsp/LSP/docs/index.md

 ## LSP Settings

+Global plugin settings and settings defined at project level are merged together.

 * `complete_all_chars` `true` *request completions for all characters, not just trigger characters*
 * `only_show_lsp_completions` `false` *disable sublime word completion and snippets from autocomplete lists*
 * `completion_hint_type` `"auto"` *override automatic completion hints with "detail", "kind" or "none"*